NABP Clearinghouse Houses Vital Disciplinary Data for Boards

 Submitting data to the Clearinghouse is easy using the NABP e-Profile Connect.
 Data can be easily entered and supporting documentation can be uploaded to the system.
 A user manual is available for download on the e-Profile Connect site or training can be provided to board of pharmacy staff upon request.

 In accordance with the Constitution and Bylaws, member boards of pharmacy should report all actions taken in their state to the NABP Clearinghouse.
 For more details on the data required for the NABP Clearinghouse, see the data submission requirements.
-Or, for information on getting started, contact Customer Service.
+Or, for information on getting started, contact Customer Engagement.

 National Practitioner Data Bank

 NABP: A Board of Pharmacy’s NPDB Reporting Agent

 The National Practitioner Data Bank (NPDB) is a national data collection program.
 Federal and state licensing and certification agencies, including boards of pharmacy, must report final adverse actions taken against health care practitioners, providers, or suppliers to NPDB.
 As NABP collects and provides essentially the same data through the NABP Clearinghouse program, the Association can serve as the board’s authorized reporting agent.
 By providing this service, NABP seeks to ease the burden these reporting obligations place on the board’s resources — both staff and financial.